-This challenging and uncertain economic outlook has several key treasury mangement implications:

-- The Eurozone sovereign debt difficulties provide a clear indication of high counterparty risk.
-This continues to suggest the use of higher quality counterparties for shorter time periods; - Investment returns are likely to remain relatively low during 2013/14 and beyond; - Borrowing interest rates continue to be attractive and may remain relatively low for some time.
-The timing of any borrowing will need to be monitored carefully; - There will remain a cost of carry any borrowing undertaken that results in an increase in investments will incur a revenue loss between borrowing costs and investment returns.
+- 8.2 The economic recovery in the UK appear to have taken hold, with the last three quarters growth figures all exhibiting strong perfomance.
+Whilst this will certainly help the Government's finances, the likelihood is that the strength of future growth will wane as consumers continue to face falling real wages, unemployment concerns and the impact of the austerity programme.
+The US and northern Euro-zone countries are growing, but they too are likely to face some on-going difficulties, particularly in the US with challenging political issues over the debt ceiling.
+The Euro-zone continues with unresolved debt and growth issues in the Mediterranean countries - 8.3 This challenging and uncertain economic outlook has several key treasury mangement implications: - (i) The Eurozone sovereign debt difficulties provide a clear indication of high counterparty risk.
+This continues to suggest the use of higher quality counterparties for shorter time periods; - (ii) Investment returns are likely to remain relatively low during 2013/14 and beyond; - (iii) Borrowing interest rates continue to be attractive and may remain relatively low for some time.
+The timing of any borrowing will need to be monitored carefully; and - (iv) There will remain a cost of carry any borrowing undertaken that results in an increase in investments will incur a revenue loss between borrowing costs and investment returns.

-9. BORROWING STRATEGY 2013/14 - 2015/16
+9. BORROWING STRATEGY 2014/15 - 2016/17

 - 9.1 The uncertainty over future interest rates increases the risks associated with treasury activity.
-As a result the Commissioner will continue a cautious approach to treasury strategy. - 9.2 The Treasurer, under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above.
-It is likely that shorter term fixed rates may provide lower cost opportunities in the short/medium term. - 9.3 With the likelihood of long term rates increasing, debt restructuring is likely to focus on switching from longer term fixed rates to cheaper shorter term debt, although the Treasurer and treasury consultants will monitor prevailing rates for any opportunities during the year. - 9.4 The option of postponing borrowing and running down investment balances will also be considered, reducing cost and counterparty risk.
+As a result the Commissioner will continue a cautious approach to treasury strategy. - 9.2 The Chief Finance Officer & Deputy Chief Executive (hereafter referred to as the CFO), under delegated powers, will take the most appropriate form of borrowing depending on the prevailing interest rates at the time, taking into account the risks shown in the forecast above.
+It is likely that shorter term fixed rates may provide lower cost opportunities in the short/medium term. - 9.3 With the likelihood of long term rates increasing, debt restructuring is likely to focus on switching from longer term fixed rates to cheaper shorter term debt, although the CFO and treasury consultants will monitor prevailing rates for any opportunities during the year.

+9.4 The option of postponing borrowing and running down investment balances will also be considered, reducing cost and counterparty risk.

-10. INVESTMENT STRATEGY 2013/14 - 2015/16
+10. INVESTMENT STRATEGY 2014/15 - 2016/17